 (ii) Used by the recycler or the generator as an effective substitute for a commercial product or as an ingredient or intermediate in an industrial process.

-(1) The generator and the recycler should manage the hazardous secondary material as a valuable commodity.
-Where there is an analogous raw material, the hazardous secondary material should be managed, at a minimum, in a manner consistent with the management of the raw material.
-Where there is no analogous raw material, the hazardous secondary material should be contained.
+(3) The generator and the recycler must manage the hazardous secondary material as a valuable commodity when it is under their control.
+Where there is an analogous raw material, the hazardous secondary material must be managed, at a minimum, in a manner consistent with the management of the raw material or in an equally protective manner.
+Where there is no analogous raw material, the hazardous secondary material must be contained.
 Hazardous secondary materials that are released to the environment and are not recovered immediately are discarded.

-(iii) Exhibit a hazardous characteristic (as defined in part 261 subpart C) that analogous products do not exhibit.
+(A) The product of the recycling process does not exhibit a hazardous characteristic (as defined in part 261 subpart C) that analogous products do not exhibit, and

 (B) The concentrations of any hazardous constituents found in appendix VIII of part 261 of this chapter that are in the product or intermediate are at levels that are comparable to or lower than those found in analogous products or at levels that meet widely-recognized commodity standards and specifications, in the case where the commodity standards and specifications include levels that specifically address those hazardous constituents.

 (ii) Where there is no analogous product, the product of the recycling process is comparable to a legitimate product or intermediate if:

 (A) The product of the recycling process is a commodity that meets widely recognized commodity standards and specifications (e.g., commodity specification grades for common metals), or

 (B) The hazardous secondary materials being recycled are returned to the original process or processes from which they were generated to be reused (e.g., closed loop recycling).